onraj/expo-draggable-textfield/README.md

 ## Contact

-For support or queries, please reach out to us at [your-email@example.com](mailto:your-email@example.com).
+For support or queries, please open a issue or start a discussion.